Welcome to: Port Fairy Accommodation

 Choose from a wide variety of accommodation options in Port Fairy and surrounds.

-Walking through the streets and surrounds of Port Fairy is like walking back through time.
+Walking through the streets and surrounds of this small, historical, seaside village is like walking back through time.
 Lots of old homes and charming, old, refurbished whaler's cottages and numerous stately buildings, many of which have been classified by the National Trust.
 Along with Portland, Port Fairy was one of Victoria's earliest ports.
 The reason for this is that the beautiful and picturesque Moyne River affords one of the safest harbours along the Victorian coastline.
 In the early 19th century, whalers settled along the banks of the Moyne River - revelling in its safe anchorage and consequently hunting the Southern Right Whale to the point of extinction.
 Today however, the whales have made the area their home and come to nearby Logan's Beach each year in winter to give birth.
 Rather than hunt whales; crayfish & lobster are now on the menu and the local fishing fleet lay side by side with a large variety of sailing craft including some luxurious, ocean going yachts.
 Port Fairy Accommodation is not only extensive but varied.
 Irrespective of your budget or your taste you will be assured to find something to suit in this magical, seaside village.
 Whalers' cottages are always popular and each cottage has its own remarkable history and personality.
 There is a wide variety of motels and bed and breakfasts and for its size there is a large number of caravan parks.
 This attests to Port Fairy being a very popular family destination.
 Port Fairy is also home to some of the most incredibly modern villas and apartments in Victoria and most of them come with fantastic ocean views.
 And if you are keen on your food then Port Fairy will not disappoint.
-Many of the accommodation venues in Port Fairy offer in house meals of a very high standard.
+Many of the accommodation venues in this region offer in house meals of a very high standard.
 If however, you prefer to eat out, you can choose from a wide variety of great pub meals, cafes and restaurants.
 As far as things to do is concerned you won't be disappointed - just checking out the fantastic coastline will take days and there is much more to this area than simply the coastline.
 For those who prefer a more subtle form of relaxation there's always the Port Fairy Day Spa.
 Port Fairy Accommodation really is unique - just ask all the holiday makers who return year after year.

 Port Fairy : A very special place